 In 2011, Jordan’s first company was acquired by Engage, and was deemed a “mega-interactive agency” by Mashable.
 At Engage, Jordan’s team led digital strategy for some of the most high-profile political and consumer brands in the world, including Paul Ryan, Newt Gingrich, Google, Foursquare, and Walmart.

 A highly sought-after public speaker on the topic of entrepreneurship, Jordan has spoken at Harvard University, SXSW, TEDx, the World Forum for Democracy, the Guardian’s Activate Summit, and many other events around the world.
 Twice Jordan has been selected as a Google Fellow.

 Robert (Bobby) Norment has a history of successful entrepreneurship and organizational leadership in both the for-profit and non-profit sectors.
-He was the Founder, President and Chief Executive Officer of Norment Industries for thirty years.
-There, Bobby led and managed the company’s growth from a very small company to a multimillion dollar international conglomerate made up of four divisions doing work around the world.
+He was the founder, president and CEO of Norment Industries for thirty years.
+There, Bobby led the company’s growth from a very small company to a multimillion dollar international conglomerate made up of four divisions doing work around the world.
 Bobby sold Norment Industries in 1990.
-These businesses still exist doing work all over the world.
+These businesses still exist all over the world.

 Following the sale of Norment Industries, he became the Chief Operating Officer and Chief Financial Officer of the University of the Nations Kona Campus (UofN-Kona).
 The UofN-Kona is the flagship location for an international university and missions training organization (UofN International) with over 400 locations in 200 countries.
 The UofN-Kona campus is one of the largest all-volunteer, land-based operations in the world—serving over 1700 students and more than 700 staff and family members annually.